 Galaxy is an open, web-based platform for highly accessible bioinformatic research, similar to Terra.
 You can set up and run a Galaxy instance from within your Terra workspace.
 To learn more about using Galaxy, see the platform's documentation or visit the Galaxy Community Hub.

-Launching a Galaxy instance
+Launch a Galaxy instance

-After clicking "Launch Galaxy" you'll be taken to the main screen of your new Galaxy instance.
-The Galaxy interface has three panels:
+After clicking Launch Galaxy, you'll be taken to the main screen of your new Galaxy instance.
+The Galaxy interface has three panels.

 - The middle panel is for running tools and examining data.

-How to import data to your Galaxy instance through the Tool panel
+Import data to your Galaxy instance through the Tool panel

-- This will call a pop up that allows you to either upload files from a local machine or to link to other data.
+2. This will call a pop-up that lets you upload files from a local machine or link to other data.
 To select files from your Terra workspace storage or data table, click Choose remote files.

-How to install additional tools in the Galaxy Tool panel
+Install additional tools in the Galaxy Tool panel

-- Now, you'll see a menu on the left side of your screen that includes a "Tool Management" section near the bottom.
-Click the "Install and Uninstall" option in that section:
+2. You'll see a menu on the left side of your screen that includes a Tool Management section near the bottom.
+Click the Install and Uninstall option in that section.